mattiaslinnap/django-partial-index/README.md

 class Job(models.Model):
     created_at = models.DateTimeField(auto_now_add=True)
-    is_complete = models.BooleanField(default=0)
+    is_complete = models.BooleanField(default=False)

     class Meta:
         indexes = [
+            PartialIndex(fields=['created_at'], unique=False,
-            PartialIndex(fields=['created_at'], unique=False, where_postgresql='is_complete = false', where_sqlite='is_complete = 0')
+                         where_postgresql='is_complete = false',
+                         where_sqlite='is_complete = 0')
         ]
 ```

 If the expressions for both backends are the same, you must use the single `where=''` argument for consistency.

 It is up to you to ensure that the expressions are otherwise valid SQL and have the same behaviour.

 Using [Django's query expressions](https://docs.djangoproject.com/en/1.11/ref/models/expressions/) that check the syntax and generate valid SQL
 for either database is planned for a future version.